skip to main content

 Research Hub

-Democracy for All Project: Is Democracy Working?
+Democracy for All Project

 The Charles F. Kettering Foundation and Gallup have launched the Democracy for All Project, a landmark national survey and research initiative exploring how Americans perceive and experience democracy.
 By amplifying voices from all backgrounds and examining perceptions of inclusion, fairness and opportunity, this project seeks to identify solutions to strengthen democratic engagement and bridge divides.